MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

       :::image type="content" source="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-console-application-automatic-restart.png" alt-text="Screenshot of the IBM Console that shows configuration of a monitoring policy." lightbox="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-console-application-automatic-restart.png":::

    1. Go back to the **Middleware services** pane.
 On the **Messages** panel, select the **Review** link, and then select **Synchronize changes with Nodes**.
 Select **Save** to save and synchronize changes.
-   1. The following message appears: "The configuration synchronization complete for cell."
-Select **OK** to exit the configuration.
+   1. The following message appears: `The configuration synchronization complete for cell.` Select **OK** to exit the configuration.

-   To configure `msp2`:
+   Use the following steps to configure `msp2`:

-   1. On the left pane, select **Servers**, select **Server Types**, and then select **WebSphere application servers**.
+   1. On the navigation pane, select **Servers**, select **Server Types**, and then select **WebSphere application servers**.
    1. Select the hyperlink for application server `msp2`.
    1. In the **Server Infrastructure** section, select **Java and process management**.
    1. Select **Monitoring policy**.
    1. Ensure that **Automatic restart** is selected, and then select **RUNNING** as the node restart state.
 Select **OK**.
    1. Go back to the **Middleware services** pane.
 On the **Messages** panel, select the **Review** link, and then select **Synchronize changes with Nodes**.
 Select **Save** to save and synchronize changes.
-   1. The following message appears: "The configuration synchronization complete for cell."
-Select **OK** to exit the configuration.
+   1. The following message appears: `The configuration synchronization complete for cell.` Select **OK** to exit the configuration.

 You configured `cluster1` with two managed servers, `msp1` and `msp2`.
 The cluster is up and running.

 ## Deploy an application

+Use the following steps to deploy the application:

 1. In the administrative console where you signed in earlier, select **Applications** > **New Application**, and then select **New Enterprise Application**.